AI · M&A · Cross-border

 What this work does not include.

-No investment banking, no M&A advisory, no financial diligence, no legal diligence, no M&A negotiation, no quality-of-earnings, no working-capital analysis, no accounting work, and no data-room production.
+No investment banking, no M&A transaction work, no financial diligence, no legal diligence, no M&A transaction negotiation, no quality-of-earnings, no working-capital analysis, no accounting work, and no data-room production.
 Those belong with the client's banker, counsel, financial-diligence specialist, and accountants.
-GMA's work is the commercial-signal layer that sits around the data room and inside the AI-readable surface that screening and integration agents read.
+GMA's work is the commercial-signal layer that sits around the data room and inside the AI-structured surface that screening and integration agents evaluate.

 Frequently asked.

 No. GMA does not produce data-room contents and does not manage the room.
-GMA rebuilds the commercial-signal layer that sits around the data room and that AI screening agents read.
+GMA rebuilds the commercial-signal layer that sits around the data room and that AI screening agents evaluate.

 No. The investment bank runs the process.
 GMA addresses the commercial-signal layer.